TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 debug
 -----

+.. container:: table-row

+   Property
-..  confval:: debug
+         debug

-    :name: config-debug
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
          If set, then debug information in the TypoScript code is sent.
          This applies e.g. to menu objects and the parsetime output.
          The parsetime will be sent as HTTP response header `X-TYPO3-Parsetime`.